Approaching the media should ONLY be done if there are no ongoing legal proceedings.

 Children being exposed to civil enforcement

-Business that have been forced to shut down because of unlawful or wrongful bailiff action
+Businesses forced to shut down due to unlawful or wrongful bailiff action

-Bailiff crime performed in the presence of police officers who failed to intervene
+Bailiff crime committed in the presence of police officers who failed to intervene

 You are a victim of enforcement for a debt that is not yours